zohaibabbasza/tensorflow-guide/README.md

 Supposing u have installed the GPU drivers

 Download cuda toolkit
-* Bullet once the download is complete, open a terminal in the directory the base installer is and run the follow commands sudo dpkg -i cuda-repo-ubuntu1704-9-0-local_9.0.176-1_amd64.deb sudo apt-key add /var/cuda-repo-9-0-local/7fa2af80.pub (open the file with correct version) sudo apt-get update
+* Bullet list * once the download is complete, open a terminal in the directory the base installer is and run the follow commands sudo dpkg -i cuda-repo-ubuntu1704-9-0-local_9.0.176-1_amd64.deb sudo apt-key add /var/cuda-repo-9-0-local/7fa2af80.pub (open the file with correct version) sudo apt-get update